Should you buy ethical brands owned by unethical companies? Check out the evidence below, then decide!

 Is buying Pureology ethical?

-Being owned by L’Oreal is far from ideal.
-But this is one of those ethical brands owned by unethical companies that I’ll stay faithful to.
-Pureology has confirmed they never test their products or ingredients on animals.
+HARD NO. Pureology has confirmed they never test their products or ingredients on animals.
 Nor do they ask others to test on their behalf.
-Their suppliers don’t test on animals either, and Pureology doesn’t sell their products in mainland China or any other country that may require animal testing by law.
-So, we’re still happy to support them!
+Their suppliers don’t test on animals either, and Pureology refuses to sell their products in mainland China or any other country that may require animal testing by law.

 Do you know of any other ethical brands owned by unethical companies that we missed?
 Let us know in the comments, below!